-At the beginning of the financial year an assessment is made of the amount of Top Up Grant required from Welsh Government and 80% of the estimate is paid in July.
-The 2016/17 estimate included an assessment of the number of firefighters due to retire within the year based on age and years' service, from this an estimate can then be made of the commutation payments that would fall due and the additional pension payments.
+At the beginning of the financial year an assessment is made of the amount of Top Up Grant required from Welsh Government and 80% of the estimate is paid in addition to the surplus/deficit (asset/liability) which is payable/ receivable from the previous year, this is paid in July of each year.
+As such, any asset/liability on the Pension Fund is matched by a corresponding value on the Authority balance sheet.
+The 2017/18 estimate included an assessment of the number of firefighters due to retire within the year based on age and years' service, from this an estimate can then be made of the commutation payments that would fall due and the additional pension payments.